Stowell-Lab/SkillCenter-LMS/README.md

 - Assign or unassign themselves as grader.
 - Open the current DOCX and, when available, a prior submission.
 - Open the module SOP and restricted answer key.
-- Evaluate seven pass/not-pass rubric criteria.
+- Evaluate seven pass/ pass rubric criteria.
 - Insert reusable feedback from `TemplateList`.
 - Confirm a passing submission or reject it for revision.
 - View student progress, lab meeting completion, rollover hours, current modules, completed modules, and overrides.